 The caterpillar hides in a lacy tunnel formed of strings of frass held together with silk.

 It feeds on new shoots of various sorts of:

-The adult moth has fore wings that are brown with a pale speckled line across each one, and each also has several dark spots and patches.
-The hind wings are bright yellow with black margins.
+The adult moth has brown forewings, each with a pale speckled transverse line, and several dark spots and patches.
+The hindwings are bright yellow with black margins.
 The moth has a wingspan of about 2 cms.

 Further reading :